Kalki Koechlin: Breakthrough and commercial success (2011–2014)

-Critical acclaim (2015–present)
+Critical acclaim and streaming projects (2015–present)

-Koechlin starred in Shonali Bose's drama Margarita with a Straw, playing Laila, a young woman with cerebral palsy who leaves her home in India to study in New York City, unexpectedly falls in love, and embarks on a journey of self-discovery.
+In 2015, Koechlin starred in Shonali Bose's drama Margarita with a Straw, playing a young woman with cerebral palsy who leaves her home in India to study in New York City, unexpectedly falls in love, and embarks on a journey of self-discovery.
 Her character was inspired by Malini Chib, Bose's cousin.
 Bose first approached Koechlin, who she said was her "first and only choice", for the role when the latter was shooting for Yeh Jawaani Hai Deewani.
-Due to the clashing schedule Bose went on to audition other actresses to substitute Koechlin, but felt that "something was missing" in each one, and she eventually decided to push the filming for three months to accommodate her.
+Due to the clashing schedule, Bose went on to audition other actresses to substitute Koechlin, but felt that "something was missing" in each one, and she eventually decided to push the filming for three months to accommodate her.
 In an interview with the Times of India, Koechlin acknowledged that the role was the most challenging of her film career, and she took six months off her filming schedule to prepare for it.
-She underwent a six-week training workshop with actor Adil Hussain.
-The workshop aimed at making her "body language seem natural", while also focusing on the speech pattern of patients with cerebral palsy.
+She underwent a six-week training workshop with actor Adil Hussain, aimed at making her "body language seem natural", while also focusing on the speech pattern of patients with cerebral palsy.
 Koechlin spent considerable time with Chib and her physiotherapist and speech therapist.
 She also attended a month-long workshop in Delhi, where she worked on the movement of the body parts.
 Although the film covers aspects of physical disability, Koechlin dubbed it "a romcom with some hurdles".

 Margarita with a Straw premiered at the 2014 Toronto International Film Festival, and was also screened at Tallinn Black Nights Film Festival, BFI London Film Festival, 19th Busan International Film Festival, and the Santa Barbara International Film Festival.
-The film garnered positive reviews, and Koechlin widespread attention and critical acclaim for her portrayal of a disabled person.
+Koechlin garnered widespread attention and critical acclaim for her portrayal of a disabled person.
 While Leslie Felperin of The Hollywood Reporter made a detailed note of her "bravura performance in both physical and emotional terms", Saibal Chatterjee deemed her "[simply] brilliant".
 Firstpost's Deepanjana Pal ascribed her screen appeal to her lack of acting pretense, and wrote "[Koechlin] has done a good job of miming the physicality [...] but what is truly remarkable is the lack of artifice in her expressions".
-John Beifuss compared her performance to Eddie Redmayne's act as Stephen Hawking in the biographical drama, The Theory of Everything, in his review for The Commercial Appeal.
+John Beifuss compared her performance to Eddie Redmayne's act as Stephen Hawking in the biographical drama The Theory of Everything (2014), in his review for The Commercial Appeal.
 He gave Koechlin the highest praise writing that her performance would have attracted Academy Award notice in a major film studio production.
 The view was echoed by Variety critic Guy Lodge, who was particularly impressed by her range.
-Koechlin won several accolades for the film, including the Best Actress Award at the Tallinn Black Nights Film Festival, the Screen Award for Best Actress, and the Jury Award at the 63rd National Film Awards.
-Additionally, she had garnered nominations for Best Actress at the Seattle International Film Festival and the Asian Film Awards.
+Koechlin won several accolades for the performance, including the Best Actress Award at the Tallinn Black Nights Film Festival, the Screen Award for Best Actress (Critics), and the National Film Award – Special Jury Award.
+Additionally, she garnered Best Actress nominations at the Seattle International Film Festival and the Asian Film Awards.